jesperhoy/bootstrap.js.light/README.md

 Demo pages: [Bootstrap v.
 3](https://jesperhoy.github.io/bootstrap.js.light/demo-bs3.html) / [Bootstrap v.
 4](<https://jesperhoy.github.io/bootstrap.js.light/demo-bs4.html>)

-It works perfectly with Vue.js (and presummably React, Angular, etc.) - which is why I wrote it.
+It is designed to work well with Vue.js (and presummably React, Angular, etc.) - which is why I wrote it.
+But it does not depend on these and can also be used stand-alone.
 For more on background and motivation for this project, see <https://jesperhoy.com/p46>

 ## Supported Bootstrap components